Last Updated on January 31, 2026 by George Pavlopoulos

-With more than 800 years of history and being one of the greenest capitals in Europe, Berlin is one of the most beloved destinations for travelers.
-However, as it’s always the case with metropolises, many interesting facts about Berlin remain unknown.
-The city is really full of fun facts and hidden stories, and knowing them beforehand will give perspective to your stay.
-Therefore, in this article, I will share 10 Berlin facts that will provide you with an insight into Berlin’s history, accompanied by some of my photos.
+With more than 800 years of history and its status as one of the greenest capitals in Europe, Berlin is one of the most beloved destinations for travelers.
+However, as is always the case with metropolises, many interesting facts about Berlin remain unknown.
+The city is full of fun facts and hidden stories, and knowing them beforehand will give your stay perspective.
+Therefore, in this article, I will share 10 Berlin facts to provide you with insight into Berlin’s history, accompanied by some of my photos.

-Moreover, and since you will see plenty of locations around the German capital, I will also include some of the best hotels to stay in the city after every fact about Berlin.
-Berlin is huge, and choosing a convenient hotel will help you enjoy your visit.
-Since Berlin is a must destination for budget travelers, all the choices below are made with moderate prices in mind, i.e., from 50 to 100 euros per night for a double room.
-The prices might vary depending on the season.
+Moreover, since you will see plenty of locations around the German capital, I will also include some of the best hotels to stay in the city after every fact about Berlin.
+Berlin is vast, and selecting a conveniently located hotel will help you make the most of your visit.
+Since Berlin is a must-destination for budget travelers, all the choices below are made with moderate prices in mind, i.e., from 70 to 100 euros per night for a double room.
+Prices may vary depending on the season.

 So, let’s start now with the 10 interesting facts about Berlin.